Table of Contents

-We just unpacked our last box 10 years after moving in, turns out we didn’t need the pressure cooker.
+We just unpacked our last box of belongings 10 years after moving in, turns out we didn’t need the pressure cooker.

 After you have gone through moving day there are a lot of things you must do after you move.
-But for today just enjoy that you have bought a new place and that you are going to love it!
+But for today, just enjoy that you have bought a new place and will love it!

 Final thoughts on your moving timeline

-Moving can be stressful but with a moving plan you can get things done a little at a time and make sure everything is in place and ready for moving day.
-By taking control and planning to move house early on you will save yourself a lot of needless worry.
+Moving can be stressful, but with a moving plan you can get things done a little at a time and make sure everything is in place and ready for moving day.
+Taking control and planning to move house early on will save yourself a lot of needless worry.
 You’ve got this!

 Moving Timeline Checklist Template

-Obviously this is a lot to take in, so here is our moving timeline checklist.
-This moving checklist template is for you to make sure you have everything you need (don’t worry we left out the parts about my sad, sad moving experiences).
-If you would like our free moving timeline checklist simply enter your name below and we will send you this checklist or you can click here.
+Obviously, this is a lot to take in, so here is our moving checklist timeline.
+This moving checklist template is for you to make sure you have everything you need (don’t worry, we left out the parts about my sad, sad moving experiences).
+If you would like our free moving timeline checklist, simply enter your name below, and we will send you this checklist, or you can click here.

 Already moved?
 Here’s thing things you need to do after moving day!